SAP Licensing in Divestitures and Carve-Outs

 Use TSAs and contractual carve-out provisions to bridge any gaps.
 Depending on timing and costs, consider a clean break (new contracts) or creative interim solutions (partner hosting, cloud subscriptions).

-Ultimately, the goal is simple: SpinCo should have clear rights to the SAP system it needs, and ParentCo should shed unused licenses without either side slipping out of SAP compliance.
+Ultimately, the goal is straightforward: SpinCo should have clear rights to the SAP system it needs, and ParentCo should relinquish unused licenses without either side falling out of SAP compliance.
 A bit of upfront negotiation and smart contract drafting will smooth the way and save both companies from expensive surprises.